autowarefoundation/autoware.universe/planning/behavior_velocity_run_out_module/README.md

 ### Role

-`run_out` is the module that decelerates and stops for dynamic obstacles such as pedestrians and bicycles.
+`run_out` is the module that decelerates and stops for dynamic obstacles such as pedestrians, bicycles and motorcycles.

 ![brief](./docs/run_out_overview.svg)